Hawks 104, Grizzlies 83: Preseason Notebook

 Baldwin was matched up against Dennis Schröder, which is probably the caliber of player he’ll have to be ready to face off against if/when he’s the Grizzlies’ “real” backup PG, and it didn’t go well for him.
 He kept his turnovers down, but was 1-6 from the floor.
 Good things: 4 assists and 1 turnover, taking 8 free throws in 23 minutes.
 Bad things: getting flummoxed by Schröder.
 Sometimes you eat the bear, sometimes the bear eats you.

 David Fizdale put it best in his postgame presser: in the first half, the Grizzlies played cohesive basketball, made plays and got stops, and while they certainly weren’t in a rhythm, they at least hung together and looked like they knew what they were doing.
 In the second half, once Fizdale decided to play the “training camp roster” guys to let them get some reps, that all fell apart, and everybody was trying to make their own highlight reel.
-Understandable, given that these sorts of training camp deals are really and audition for all 30 teams, not just the one to which the players are signed, but… at the end of the day, it made for an entire half of basketball that was incoherent, and the Hawks were there to take advantage of it.
+Understandable, given that these sorts of training camp deals are really an audition for all 30 teams, not just the one to which the players are signed, but… at the end of the day, it made for an entire half of basketball that was incoherent, and the Hawks were there to take advantage of it.

 The second half was just short of a travesty, a callback to the end-of-the-season games last year when the Grizzlies were mostly playing D-League guys.
 Sometimes shambolic basketball can be fun, like a Velvet Underground song, just barely hanging together in all the noise.
 Other times, it can be Metal Machine Music, and you just want to turn it off because it sounds like the bleats of dying appliances.
 That was last night.
 There weren’t many great lessons to be learned.
 On to the next one.